Christopher B. Steiner

 Kitsch and "Bad" Art

-Christopher Steiner teaches a range of interdisciplinary courses in art history, anthropology, and museum studies.
-His classes cover topics on the traditional and contemporary arts of Africa; on the visual representation of race and ethnic identity in art and film; on the history of museums, as well as on current museum controversies; on kitsch or "bad" art emerging from the margins, cracks and corners of the canonical art world; and on the history and practice of studio and vernacular photography.
+Christopher Steiner teaches interdisciplinary courses in art history, anthropology and museum studies.
+His classes explore the traditional and contemporary arts of Africa; the visual representation of race and identity in art and film; the history of museums and contemporary museum controversies; kitsch and “bad” art; and the history and practice of studio and vernacular photography.

 Christopher Steiner, with a red balloon, sitting on the moon, tintype